open-telemetry/opentelemetry-specification/specification/sdk-tracing.md

 Shuts down the processor.
 Called when SDK is shut down.
 This is an opportunity for processor to do any cleanup required.

-Shutdown should be called only once for each `Processor` instance.
+Shutdown SHOULD be called only once for each `Processor` instance.
 After the call to shutdown subsequent calls to `onStart` or `onEnd` are not allowed.

-Shutdown should not block indefinitely.
+Shutdown SHOULD NOT block indefinitely.
 Language library authors can decide if they want to make the shutdown timeout to be configurable.

 #### Built-in span processors